-ultimately supported preferences for the studies and data relied upon) were included in the text where relevant.
+Information on study features related to this evaluation is reported in evidence tables and was considered in the synthesis of evidence.
+Discussion of study strengths and limitations (that ultimately supported preferences for the studies and data relied upon) were included in the text where relevant.
 If EPA's interpretation of a study differed from that of the study authors, the assessment discusses the basis for the difference.

-The general findings of this evaluation are presented in the remainder of this section.
-Study evaluation considerations that are outcome specific are discussed in the relevant health effect sections in Section 1.2.
+The general findings of this evaluation are presented in the remainder of this section and discussed in the relevant health effect sections in Section 1.2.